Tambling Wildlife Nature Conservation: Forest conservation

 As indicated by its absence of tigers in conflict, TWNC's natural forest is an example of a complete food chain.
-Its marine conservation has attracted individual visitors and national and international institutions such as UNESCO, the IUCN, the World Bank, Phantera, and UNODC.
+Its marine conservation has attracted individual visitors and national and international institutions such as UNESCO, the IUCN, the World Bank, Panthera, and UNODC.
 In 2012, Kylie Minogue visited Tambling during her visit to Indonesia.
 Fifteen foreign ambassadors visited TWNC during the 2009 Krakatau Festival.
 Media outlets, including The New York Times, have visited TWNC.

 Challenges

 The mantangan plant (Meremia peltata), a flowering vine in the morning glory family which limits trees' access to sunlight, is an environmental challenge.
 Another challenge is the loss of TWNC's coastal area.
 Several areas in TWNC have eroded as much as 20 m due to rising sea levels triggered by global warming.
 Indonesia had comprised 17,508 islands, but the loss of small islands to rising seawater has reduced its total to about 17,400.